-ANN model is good with a KGE' of 0.73 (Table 4).
-The model is accurate on volume (β =1.03) and shape and timing (r=0.93), but insufficient on variability (γ =0.74).
-The model is good at simulating high flows, although slightly lacking in volume (β H=0.87), variability (γ H=0.89) and shape and timing (r_H=0.79).
-The model is poor for simulating low flows, which are often significantly overestimated (β L=1.92), especially the recession periods which systematically have a slower draining (Fig. 4e).
+The ANN model is good, with a KGE' of 0.73 (Table 4).
+The model is accurate in volume ($\beta = 1.03$) and shape and timing (r = 0.93) but insufficient in variability $(\gamma = 0.74)$.
+The model is good at simulating high flows but is slightly lacking in volume ($\beta_H = 0.87$), variability ($\gamma_H = 0.89$) and shape and timing $(r{\rm H}=0.79)$.
+The model is poor at simulating low flows, which are often significantly overestimated $(\beta_L = 1.92)$, especially the recession periods, which systematically have a slower draining (Fig. 4e).
 The overestimation of low flows could be the result of the model trying to better fit the high-flow periods during training, which may shift the whole discharge curve slightly towards the upper limits.
 The model also seems to be too sensitive regarding precipitation events, hence the wave-like behaviour of the simulated time series (Fig. E1d).
 DE is bad (0.72, Fig. 7e).
 The model has a negative dynamic error and a positive constant error with a higher share of low flows, which highlights an overestimation of the occurrence of low flows.

-Reservoir model is good with a KGE' of 0.77 (Table 4).
-The model is balanced and accurate on variability (γ =0.89) and shape and timing (r=0.93), but has shortcomings on volume (β =0.77).
-In some winter months (December 2017, March 2018), the model has a delayed response of the rising limb (Fig. 4e), which may be due to a slightly wrong parametrisation of the snow routine.
-The model is good on high flows, but shape and timing (r_H =0.81) and volume (β_H =0.74) could be improved.
-The model accurately simulates low flows volume, but has too much variability (γ_L =1.25) and is middling on shape and timing (r_L =0.78).
-The difficulty of the model to reproduce the depletion of the capacitive function may be due to the size and complexity of the catchment and the very specific influence of poljes draining over the catchment, which cannot be simulated within the KarstMod platform.
+The reservoir model is good, with a KGE' of 0.77 (Table 4).
+The model is balanced and accurate in variability $(\gamma = 0.89)$ and shape and timing (r = 0.93) but has shortcomings in volume ($\beta = 0.77$).
+In some winter months (December 2017, March 2018), the model has a delayed response of the rising limb (Fig. 4e), which may be due to a slightly wrong parametrization of the snow routine.
+The model is good in high flows, but shape and timing $(r_H = 0.81)$ and volume ($\beta{\rm H} = 0.74$) could be improved.
+The model accurately simulates low-flow volume but has too much variability $(\gamma_L = 1.25)$ and is middling in shape and timing $(r_L = 0.78)$.
+The difficulty of the model in reproducing the depletion of the capacitive function may be due to the size and complexity of the catchment and the very specific influence of polies draining over the catchment, which cannot be simulated within the KarstMod platform.
 DE is very good (0.18, Fig. 7e).
 The model has negative dynamic and constant errors with a higher share of high flows, which highlight a small underestimation of the occurrence of low flows.

 Both models were unable to reproduce the plateau-like behaviour observed at very high discharges (Fig. 4e), which is due to the flooding of a polje at Unica springs that influences the monitoring station (Mayaud et al., 2022).
 They are simulated as separate peaks, which is false in terms of model accuracy but may also have some underlying conceptual truth.
 Only two meteorological stations were considered, which is very few for such a large catchment (820 km2).
 Moreover, the major recharge area (Javorniki plateau) does not have any direct climate data available.
-Both models have difficulties in consistently reproducing the very particular hydrological functioning of the system (influenced by polje and surface water).
-ANN model is more reactive, which helps for reproducing the dynamics of high floods peaks but hinders the simulation of low flows.
-Reservoir model has better dynamics for medium and low flows but does not always manage to reproduce high floods peaks, which may be a consequence of the simple structure of the model.
+Both models have difficulties in consistently reproducing the very particular hydrological functioning of the system (influenced by polie and surface water).
+The ANN model is more reactive, which helps in reproducing the dynamics of high flood peaks but hinders the simulation of low flows.
+The reservoir model has better dynamics for medium and low flows but does not always manage to reproduce high flood peaks, which may be a consequence of the simple structure of the model.

-4.2 Source of uncertainties
+4.2 Sources of uncertainties